thetubbydoughnut/DogFinder/README.md

-# Fetch Rewards Dog Finder 🐕
+# Dog Finder 🐕

 A web application that helps users search through a database of shelter dogs to find their perfect match for adoption.
 Users can browse available dogs, filter by various criteria, select favorites, and generate a match for adoption.

+**Note:** This version uses static mock data located in `public/mock-data/` derived from the Dog CEO API and does not connect to any live external API for core data.
+Image URLs point to the live Dog CEO API.

 ## Features

-- 🔐 User authentication with name and email
+- 🔐 Mock user authentication
+- ✨ Automatic logout after 10 minutes of inactivity
-- 🔍 Advanced dog search with multiple filters (breed, age, location)
+- 🔍 Advanced dog search with multiple filters (breed, age, location) on mock data
 - 📄 Paginated and sortable results
 - ❤️ Favorites selection and management
 - 🤝 Match generation for adoption
 - 📱 Progressive Web App (PWA) support for offline capabilities
 - 🛡️ Error boundaries for graceful error handling
-- 💾 Advanced caching system for API responses
 - 🚀 Code splitting and lazy loading for improved performance
 - 📊 TypeScript for core application files with enhanced type safety